cBioPortal/datahub/public/paad_cptac_2021/README.md

 - From file `mRNA_RSEM_UQ_log2_Tumor.cct.txt`: RNAseq data RSEM upper-quartile normalized (Illumina HiSeq platform, Gene-level).
 - The expression values were directly read from this data.
 - The Entrez Gene IDs were derived from the Hugo symbols using Biomart.
-- The coordinates were transformed from hg38 to hg19, the same way as for the mutation data.
+- The coordinates were transformed from hg38 to hg19, in the same way as for the mutation data.
 - The z-scores were calculated using all diploid samples as the reference population.
 For the computation, the zeroes were excluded and the values were log-transformed.